robertjdoig/telement/Pablo_Larenas_Report.md

 **EDITING EXISTING BLUEPRINTS**

+Through several game test instances I must edit different parameters of several exiting BP:
+- Add or subtract delay time to spawners and UI effects
+- Create variables in FPCB to activate or deactivate UI elements.
+- Add and edit animation timelines of Hearts, spikes and levers.
+- Change damage made by objects (spikes, lava, spawners)
+- Increase or decrease speed of spikes, spawners, player.
+- change triggerable parameters of levers and doors.
+- Edit gun appearance and triggerable objects meshes and materials.
+- Change material textures and effects.

-Through several game test instances I must edit different parameters of several adding or subtracting delay time, creating variables to activate or deactivate UI elements, add and edit animation timelines, changing damage made by objects, speedof moving objects etc. The visual aspect of the blueprints facilitate my job as lead artist allowing me to easily edit those parameters without breaking the code.
+The visual aspect of the blueprints facilitates my job as artist allowing me to easily edit those parameters without breaking the code.